What's to know about erectile dysfunction?

 Side-effects associated with PDE-5 inhibitors include:

-Less commonly used drug options include prostaglandin E1, which is applied locally, into the penis (either injected into it or inserted down the opening into the urethra).
+Less commonly used drug options include prostaglandin E1, which is applied locally by either injecting it into the penis or inserting it down the opening of the urethra.

 Most men prefer a pill, however, so these locally acting drugs tend to be reserved for men who cannot take oral treatment.

-It is possible to buy treatment over the internet for erectile dysfunction; however, it is advisable to exercise caution.
+It is possible to buy treatment over the internet for ED.
+However, caution is advised.

-The Food and Drug Administration has a consumer safety guide about this, including a recommendation to check that the online pharmacy:
+The United States (U.S.) Food and Drug Administration (FDA) has a consumer safety guide about this, including a recommendation to check that the online pharmacy:

-- Is located in the U.S. and licensed (check the list maintained by the National Association of Boards of Pharmacy).
+- is located in the U.S. and licensed

 The FDA also offers tips for spotting the dangers of an unsafe website, including watching out for the following clues: